willfarrell/aws-wishlist/README.md

 - [x] arm64 support in `ca-*` (feature parity to `us-*`)

 ## VPC (for ECS Fargate Tasks)
-- [ ] Cheaper / Smaller NAT Gateway, or serverless option
+- [ ] Cheaper / Smaller NAT Gateway option
-- [ ] Cheaper VPC Endpoints, or serverless option
+- [ ] Cheaper VPC Endpoints, or combine all into one?

 ## S3
 - [ ] For Upload Signed URLs, allow only one file to complete.
 Additional attempts before expiry should be rejected.